-The Academic Tutoring and Training Information Center (ATTIC), part of the Office of Advising and Co-Curricular Programs, provides academic services to enhance student success in an educational environment that can be demanding and challenging.
-The ATTIC provides a wide range of services for students including peer tutoring, supplemental instruction for specific courses, and academic coaching.
-Students are welcome to meet with the professional staff in an individualized setting to attain personalized support for their academic needs or the ATTIC staff can provide group workshops for academic departments, residence halls, or campus groups.
-Additionally, the ATTIC provides academic support for student athletes through programs such as peer mentoring and academic enhancement workshops.
-The ATTIC also provides academic accommodations for students with disabilities.
+The Academic Tutoring and Training Information Center (ATTIC), part of the Office of Advising and Co-curricular Programs, provides numerous academic services and resources to enhance student learning and success.

+General ATTIC services include individual and group tutoring, supplemental instruction, and academic counseling.
+Students are able to receive personalized support by making an appointment to meet with a member of the ATTIC's professional staff by calling 610-330-5098 or attic@ lafayette.edu.
+ATTIC staff is also available to facilitate group workshops on a variety of topics related to learning and academic success for academic departments, residence halls, or campus groups.
+More detailed information, including a detailed schedule of support options for each semester, may be found on the ATTIC's homepage: attic.lafayette.edu/.

+Academic accommodations for students with disabilities are managed by the Disability Services coordinator.
 Admitted students may request support services in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act 2008 Amended Act.
 Lafayette is committed to ensuring reasonable accommodations to students who are substantially limited by a documented disability.
+The coordinator of Student Athlete Academic Support is responsible for administering specific academic support programs for varsity student athletes including the peer mentoring and structured study programs.